JessicaRodriguesFelix/wine-lovers-UI/README.md

 - Start backend oauth server
   npm start

+## V.2 Enhancements

+- New Feature: Login Page with Google Account Integration (Google OAuth).
+- New Feature: Manual Registration (Work in Progress): In this early stage, we've implemented the backend functionality for manual registration.
+This includes secure password hashing and email verification checks, ensuring that user data is handled with care and security.
+- Input Resctrictions: Seacr bar in the Store page only allow users to enter numbers or strings.
+Special characters and other potentially harmful inputs are not permitted.
+This enhancement helps protect our platform from malicious inputs and potential security threats.

 ## Future Enhancements

 This is just the first version of the Wine Lovers Club UI Project, and we have exciting plans for its growth:

 - User Authentication: Implement a user authentication system to allow users to create accounts and personalize their wine preferences.
 - Shopping Cart Persistence: Store the cart data in the browser's local storage for a seamless shopping experience across sessions.
+- Facebook Login Option.

 ## Acknowledgments